monsoonmaelstrom/book2/book2.md

 “You should try it before you knock it,” I tell him.

-“But it’s dimmi!”
+“But it’s dimmi!” (( this could use some work ))

 “And?
 Davy spends most of his time hanging out with degenerates in dives,” I say.

 Gavin waves at Michael, and says, “She’s talking about us, in case that wasn’t clear.”

 “Alex has functionally no morals whatsoever, and I’ve never encountered a rule I’m not just willing, but eager, to break.
-You saw Liam hold a knife to my mother’s throat a few days ago.
+You saw Liam hold a knife to my mother’s throat a couple of days ago.
 Henry and Lisette decided it sounded like more fun to risk their lives hanging out with us than whatever it is they’d be doing otherwise.
 We’re basically the people your parents warned you about growing up,” I say with a shrug.
 “And interestingly, your parents somehow still thought you should come with us.”

 I take a long inhale from the pipe Davy passes me before handing it off to Alex.
 Who takes a drag before passing it off to Liam, who—to my surprise, despite my words—does the same before passing it on.

 Maybe we’re all feeling the impending doom.
-I know certainly I’ve decided that hedonism seems like the best course of action.
+I know I’ve definitely decided that hedonism seems like the best course of action.

 By the time it makes its way to Amelia, everyone else has decided they’re game.
 “Live a little, Michael,” she tells him, taking a hit and handing it to him.